sandip4337/NeelPowerPdfViewerLib/README.md

  https://github.com/user-attachments/assets/a0f88576-c279-4629-92b4-6ffd04a6adc3

+ # Here is the repository of a project how to test the library

+	To test the library, visit (https://github.com/sandip4337/TestPDFLibrary).

  # Here is the video of NeelPowerPdfLibrary : download the pdf and open the pdf

    Here the pdfs are same because same link with different pdf name , I am saving my pdf to fileDir with different pdf name and id - it is only for demo